Funding Your Graduate Degree

 The Department of Marine Science is committed to providing funds and resources to support the graduate program and graduate students.

-This fellowship is for a student fully admitted to the graduate program in the Department of Marine Science.
+This fellowship is for a student fully admitted to the Department of Marine Science graduate program.
 Preference for the award is given to students who:

 - Show potential for outstanding academic and professional achievement;